 - Your app builds the Payment Service information that it needs to make a purchase and then your app initiates a purchase request.

-- If the user isn't logged in with a BlackBerry ID account, the Payment Service prompts the user to log in without leaving your app.
+- If the user isn't logged in with a BlackBerry ID, the Payment Service prompts the user to log in without leaving your app.